What exactly is a Chief of Staff?

 DISC (Mediator)

-• Sensitive, loyal, people-oriented
+• Sensitive, loyal, and emotionally intuitive

-• Take calculated risks; favor deliberate change
+• Takes calculated risks and favor deliberate, meaningful change

-• Persuasive using both logic and emotion
+• Outgoing, enthusiastic, and persuasive with both logic and emotion

-• Love connecting concepts, ideas, and people
+• Skilled at connecting ideas, people, and concepts

 Myers-Briggs (INFJ)